Lednerb/bilberry-hugo-theme/v4-README.md

 ### Colors and Fonts

-Styling is implemented using SCSS along with [npm](https://www.npmjs.com/), which is only used for the development dependency management.
+Styling is implemented using SCSS along with [npm](https://www.npmjs.com/), which is only used for dependency management.
 Colors and fonts can be customized via variables defined in the [`assets/sass/theme.scss`](v4/assets/sass/theme.scss) file.

 For example, if you want to customize the `$base-color` variable, you should define the `baseColor` parameter in your